 - Do you strive to have a really spic and span home?

 There is good and bad to all paint sheens.
-For example, gloss paint is extremely durable, but it highlights imperfections; however, a matte sheen hides imperfections but can be difficult to clean.
+For example, gloss paint is extremely durable (in fact, it is the most durable paint sheen), but it highlights imperfections.
+However, a matte sheen hides imperfections really well but can be difficult to clean.
 Whatever you choose, it has to work for you and your family!

 Trim & Doors